primiano/perfetto-docs/docs/guides/memory.md

 # Investigating Memory Usage on Android

 ## Prerequsities
-This tutorial assumes you are running Android 10 or newer on your phone, and Linux or macOS on your computer.
-For Java dumps, your phone needs to be running Android 11 or newer.
+This tutorial assumes you are running Android 11 or newer on your phone, and Linux or macOS on your computer.
 If you are profiling your own app, it needs to be marked as profileable or debuggable in its manifest.

 To mark an app as profileable, put `<profileable android:shell="true"/>` into